Mr. James Madill

 Jim graduated from Frederic High School as class valedictorian in 1954.
 He then graduated with honors from Central Michigan University, where he earned a bachelor’s degree in business administration.

-Another significant contribution was his work on the local school boards where he always kept the children’s best interests at hand.
+Another significant contribution was his work on the local school boards where he always kept the children’s best interests at heart.
 Mr. Madill spent four years on the Frederic School Board and eight years on the Crawford AuSable School Board.
 He was instrumental in passing many school millages for both Frederic and Crawford AuSable Schools.
 On one occasion, he missed an organizational meeting for the school board, so he was “volunteered” to be board secretary.
 After a year, the role of recording secretary was created because no one could read Jim’s chicken scratch for the minutes.
-His efforts, along with other school board members’ time and talents, have made our schools some of the most respected schools in the state.
+His efforts, along with other school board members’ time and talents, have made our schools some of the most respected in the state.

 Jim’s granddaughter Megan said, “My grandpa Jim is by far one of the most influential people in my life.
 He’s always willing to help another person whether he knows them or not.
 He goes the extra mile to make sure everyone is taking care of happy!
 He is absurdly knowledgeable (we call him 'the dictionary'), and my cousins and I consider him one of our best teachers.
 His involvement in the community is something I aspire to and hope it’s passed on to everyone who knows him.
 If we are lucky, Grandpa Jim will be forever able to set an example for all in our community and county.”